324th Infantry Regiment: Interwar period

 In a forest on the Saar front in the area of the 44th Division, soldiers of the 3rd Battalion, 324th Infantry Regiment, 44th Infantry Division, are cleaning their weapons after returning from a mission.

 The 324th Infantry returned to the United States on the USS Martha Washington and was demobilized on 17 June 1919 at Camp Devens, Massachusetts.
 The regiment was reconstituted in the Organized Reserve on 24 June 1921, assigned to the 81st Division, and allotted to the Fourth Corps Area.
 The regimental headquarters was initiated on 7 December 1921 at Memphis, Tennessee, with the three battalion headquarters initiated in January 1922 at Memphis, Jackson, and Nashville, Tennessee, respectively.
 The personnel of the regiment conducted annual training most years with the 4th Division's 22nd Infantry Regiment at Fort Oglethorpe or Fort McPherson, Georgia, or with the 4th Division's 8th Infantry Regiment at Camp McClellan, Alabama.
 An alternate form of annual training was administering the infantry Citizens' Military Training Camps at Camp McClellan or Camp Beauregard, Louisiana.
 The primary Reserve Officers' Training Corps "feeder school" for new lieutenants for the regiment was the program at the University of Tennessee in Knoxville.

 World War II

 The 324th Infantry Regiment was inactivated and relieved from assignment to the 81st Division on 30 January 1942 when the division was converted from the old "square" to the new "triangular" configuration before being ordered to active duty.
 On 1 February 1943, the regiment was withdrawn from the Organized Reserve, allotted to the Army of the United States, assigned as an element of the 44th Infantry Division, and reactivated at Fort Lewis, Washington.
-The 324th Infantry served in France and Germany, and returned to the United States on 20 July 1945.
+The 324th Infantry served in France and Germany.
+It served in the Blies Valley near Frauenberg, Blies Ebersing and Bliesbruck but also near Woellfing and Wiesviller and Petit Rederching.
+It returned to the United States on 20 July 1945.
 It moved to Camp Chaffee, Arkansas on 24 July 1945 where it was inactivated on 1 November 1945.
 While inactive, the regiment was consolidated with the New Jersey National Guard's 113th Infantry Regiment on 9 July 1946, and the consolidated unit designated as the 113th Infantry.